-How to prepare for GMAT (for beginners)
+How to Prepare for GMAT Focus Edition (for Beginners)

 By applying to some of the top business schools, you will take a significant step toward achieving your career goals.
 Now, in order to make it through the admissions process, you’ll need a great application.
 And you won’t be able to do it without a GMAT score.
 Furthermore, your GMAT score is the most important factor in your MBA application.
-Here we are providing the GMAT preparation tips for the beginners.
+Here we are providing the GMAT Preparation tips for the beginners.

 Introduction to the GMAT Examination

 The GMAT is one of the most widely taken MBA entrance examinations globally, and the Graduate Management Admission Council (GMAC) organises it.
 It is a test known to assess the analytical and critical thinking abilities of a candidate.
 The Graduate Management Admission Test (GMAT) is a Computer-Adaptive Test.